seL4/docs/projects/buildsystem/host-dependencies.md

 ## Get Google's Repo tool

 The primary way of obtaining and managing seL4 project source is through the use of Google's repo tool.
-To get repo, follow the instructions described in the section “Installing Repo” [here](https://source.android.com/setup/develop#installing-repo).
+To get repo, follow the instructions described in the section “Install” [here](https://gerrit.googlesource.com/git-repo#install).

 See the [RepoCheatsheet](repo-cheatsheet) page for a quick explanation of how we use Repo.